madeleineforbes/gwenbell.com/content.md

 Brain Goop
 ==========

++ **26 Apr** The more distributed/decentralized, the more resilient - your work, the web.
+The inverse is also true.
 + **25 Apr** Reading [The Great Donut](http://hastebin.evbogue.com/jifowufuke.md) by Seth Godin
 + **25 Apr** Going through archives of just the last 3 years.
 Jesus Christ.
 I have written.
 + **25 Apr** New hastebin.
 [Notes on moving from addiction to freedom](http://hastebin.gwenbell.com/vujivaxata.md).